 Taguchi method – A way to reduce the number of variations in a multivariate test (MVT) so that every variation does not have to be tested.
 Taguchi method MVT results in displaying the best predicted variation, even if that variation was not actually tested.

 Optimizely uses full factorial MVT instead of Taguchi method MVT.

-A framework or strategy that aims to identify and distribute visitors to variations with a relative likelihood of reaching statistical significance that is higher than other variations.
-To be technically precise, time minimization addresses a set of problems not defined as multi-armed bandit problems.
+Time minimization – A framework that identifies and distributes visitors to variations with a relative likelihood of reaching statistical significance that is higher than other variations.
+Time minimization addresses a set of problems that are not defined as multi-armed bandit problems.

 Optimizely developed this framework, Stats Accelerator.

 - Unique visitors – Distinct individuals who visit a page during a given period, regardless of how often they visit.
 Unique visitors are distinct from visits, which is the number of times anyone visits your site within a given period.
 A unique visitor may have several visits.